kafeinOmer/openhab-android/docs/USAGE.md

 #### Gadgetbridge Device Actions

-[Gadgetbridge](https://www.gadgetbridge.org/) can send an Android broadcast on some actions of a wearable and e-Safe can listen for these broadcasts to update an Item accordingly.
+[Gadgetbridge](https://www.gadgetbridge.org/) can send an Android broadcast on some actions of a wearable and e-SAFE can listen for these broadcasts to update an Item accordingly.
 Please keep the default values for broadcasts in Gadgetbridge.

 Example item definition: